Skip to main content

 Disability Accommodations

-Any accommodations approved at your high school must also be approved for your UW courses.
+Any accommodations approved at your high school as part of an individualized education plan (IEP) or 504 plan must also be approved for your UW courses.
 To make an accommodation request or obtain more information, contact the UW Disability Services Office at dso@uw.edu, 206-543-6450 (voice) or 206-685-7264 (fax).